Filters & Sorting

 • Last modified - by the last modification date of any translation in the key

-• Import order - By the order of the translation key import
+• Import order - by the order of the translation key import

 Custom order of translation keys